CS-AWARE-NEXT/cs-aware-next.github.io/content/blog/CS_AWARE_NEXT_scottish_thistle.md

 authors = ["Line Thorsen Sieg"]
 +++

-## The legend of The Scottish Thistle - the early version of a socio-technical defence system!

 Technology is getting both advanced and effective, but what good does it do if we don’t understand and use it properly?
 Humans have a long history of using tools to help us make our jobs easier or for keeping us safe.
 However, technology can only do so much on it’s own.
 It needs a human touch to fulfil its full potential.